 Birmingham, England

-For a longer canals run, start out at New Street Station and head down the Worcester and Birmingham line.
-If you get tired, you can take the train back from University (after 2.5 miles) Selly Oak (after 3.5 miles) or Bourneville (after 5 miles).
+Route 2: New Street Station to Bournville.
+For a longer canals run, start out at New Street Station and head south on the Worcester and Birmingham Canal trail.
+If you get tired, you can take the train back from University (2.5 miles) Selly Oak ( 3.5 miles) or Bourneville (4.5 miles).

 Comment on this Route/Share a Photo!